01 of 18

 Mix together the unblanched and blanched almond flours and 1 pound of confectioner's sugar.
 Then, run this mixture through your grinder a second time.Continue to 7 of 18 below.

 Next, make the almond paste.
 Combine the ground almond-sugar mixture with 3 egg whites and 2 tsp. almond extract.Continue to 8 of 18 below.

 With a wooden spoon, knead the almond paste mixture in a medium-sized saucepan over low heat until the sides of the paste pull away from the pot, about 5 minutes.
 The paste will have the consistency of homemade play dough.
 Wrap the paste in plastic wrap and refrigerate it overnight.Continue to 9 of 18 below.

 09 of 18

-Preheat your oven to 400 F. Flour a pastry board or clean counter with potato starch flour; butter and dust six Kransekake forms if using with the potato starch flour.
+Preheat your oven to 400 degrees Fahrenheit.
+Flour a pastry board or clean counter with potato starch flour; butter and dust six Kransekake forms with the potato starch flour.

 Roll the almond paste into 18 1/2"-long "snakes."
 Each rope of almond paste should be a slightly different length, starting with one that is about 14", and in 1/2" increments, growing the others through a 20" long rope.
 Fit the ropes into the forms, pinching the ends together tightly to form rings.

-Note: this dough is very forgiving, so you can easily reroll a few snakes if you've miscalculated the lengths so that they are evenly divided to fit the graduated rings of the Kransekake forms.Continue to 10 of 18 below.
+Note: this dough is very forgiving, so you can easily re-roll a few snakes if you've miscalculated the lengths.
+They should be evenly divided to fit the graduated rings of the Kransekake forms.Continue to 10 of 18 below.

 10 of 18